Definition of Standard Costing

-With standard costing, the accounts for inventories and the cost of goods sold contain the standard costs of the inputs that should have been used to make the actual good output.
+With standard costing, the general ledger accounts for inventories and the cost of goods sold contain the standard costs of the inputs that should have been used to make the actual good output.
 Differences between the actual costs and the standard costs will appear as variances, which can be investigated.